Find a Lender-Approved Local Conveyancer in Birch and Middleton

 Planning law solicitors in Birch and Middleton regulated by the Solicitors Regulation Authority

-The practices listed below are a non-comprehensive list of solicitors in Birch and Middleton practicing in planning law.
-This could include advice on compulsory purchases in Birch and Middleton
+The list below is a small selection of solicitors in Birch and Middleton with expertise in planning law.
+This may include advice on development on contaminated land

 • Butcher And Barlow Llp, 2-6 Bank Street, Bury, Lancashire, BL9 0DL